Strict Muslims stake claim on Egypt's political scene

 The Salafi vision bars women and religious minorities, such as Christians, from top executive posts and seeks a return to Islamic codes that would ban alcohol, "un-Islamic" art and literature, and beach tourism that bares the flesh.
 It would prescribe Islamic banking rules that would exclude interest.

-In public, however, Salafi politicians emphasize economic and social programs with a wider appeal.
+In public, however, Salafi politicians emphasise economic and social programmes with a wider appeal.
 Al-Nour party posters proclaim: "Together we will build Egypt."

 He said the focus was fighting corruption and creating jobs.